-Table 6-1: Menu of Sustainability Options Category Site or Building Design Feature Maximum Points compact growth, re COMPACT DEVELOPMENT PATTERNS balanced mix of land uses, promote a mix of housing types and dwelling unit sizes, end duce the land area within a development devoted to surface parking, and design parking e environmental impacts to pedestrians.
+Table 6-1: Menu of Sustainability Options Category Site or Building Design Feature Maximum Points compact growth, re- COMPACT DEVELOPMENT PATTERNS coalanced mix of land uses, promote a mix of housing types and dwelling unit sizes, encured the land area within a development devoted to surface parking, and design parking environmental impacts to pedestrians.
 Vertical Mixed-Use Project includes a pedestrian-oriented activity center with a vertical mix of the following use types: residential, office, commercial, or public/institutional.
 At least 2 use types (15 pts).
 At least 3 use types (20 pts).
 20 Mix of Housing Types Project includes a mix of two or more housing types (accessory dwelling unit such as a loft or granny flat), single-family detached, single-family attached, duplex, patio homes, multifamily, or apartment) and units with a variety in the number of bedrooms per dwelling unit.
 (10 pts).
 10 Redevelopment/ Infill Development Project provides redevelopment of an underutilized site or infill development.
 10 Compact Development / Walkability At least 50 percent of dwelling units are located within a mixed-use activity center, or within one-quarter mile of a mixed-use activity center.
 10 Surface Parking Reduction Less than 20% of the impervious surface area of the site, up to a maximum of five acres, is devoted to surface parking.
 5 Structured Parking At least 50% of parking is provided in a parking structure(s) to reduce impervious surfaces and enhance the pedestrian experience.
 50 Shared Parking At least 30% of the parking spaces are shared between compatible uses.
 Base parking code requirements for shared parking are in Section 12.050.
-5 Where a development encompasses a block or more of land and is enclosed by fences, perimeter walls, solid landscaping, or retaining walls, provide public pedestrian access through the perimeter at an average interval of not less than Bicycle Facilities 200 linear feet and that in no instance exceeds 300 linear feet.
-Provide bicycle parking in close proximity to building entrances (5 pts).
+5 transportation such MULTI-MODAL TRANSPORTATION blic health by encouraging daily physical activity associated with alternative modes of as walking, bicycling, and the use of public transit; promote safe and efficient circulation odes; and promote energy savings and reduced greenhouse gas emissions associated todes.
+Pedestrian Access Where a development encompasses a block or more of land and is enclosed by fences, perimeter walls, solid landscaping, or retaining walls, provide public pedestrian access through the perimeter at an average interval of not less than 200 linear feet and that in no instance exceeds 300 linear feet.
+5 Bicycle Facilities Provide bicycle parking in close proximity to building entrances (5 pts).
 Include enhanced facilities to encourage the use of bicycles for transportation.
 Provide lockers for all bicycle parking (5 pts).
-10 Provide showers and clothing lockers for bicycle commuters (3 pts).
+Provide showers and clothing lockers for bicycle commuters (3 pts).
 Provide indoor bicycle lockers (3 pts).
-Livable Streets o y (1) 35 Provide indoor bicycle lockers (3 pts).
-Project streets are designed and/or retrofitted to meet livable street standards including bicycle accommodations, safe pedestrian crossings that incorporate curb extensions or median islands where necessary, and public transit pull-outs where 35 5 Livable Streets Park and Ride Parking Maximum Provide indoor bicycle lockers (3 pts).
-Project streets are designed and/or retrofitted to meet livable street standards including bicycle accommodations, safe pedestrian crossings that incorporate curb extensions or median islands where necessary, and public transit pull-outs where appropriate.
-Provide a park and ride lot to serve existing or anticipated KCATA, MetroFlex, or
+10 Livable Streets Project streets are designed and/or retrofitted to meet livable street standards including bicycle accommodations, safe pedestrian crossings that incorporate curb extensions or median islands where necessary, and public transit pull-outs where appropriate.
+35 Park and Ride Provide a park and ride lot to serve existing or anticipated KCATA, MetroFlex, or other public or private transportation service.
+5 Parking Maximum Limit automobile parking spaces provided to the minimum number of spaces required by Table 12-1, Minimum Parking by Use.
+For example, for a 20,000 square foot medical office space, provide no more than 40 parking spaces (standard is 5 spaces per 1,000 gfa).
+5 Electrical Vehicle (EV) Charging Stations Provide a Mode 3 or 4 or Type 4 electrical vehicle charging station with public access (2 pts per station).
+10